2025 United States federal government shutdown: Transportation

 On November 4, Transportation Secretary Sean Duffy said that the DOT and the Federal Aviation Administration (FAA) would begin to reduce flights at dozens of major airports and close sections of airspace due to staffing shortages beginning November 7.
 On November 5, Duffy announced that 40 airports, included in the "Core 30" high traffic airports, would cut airspace capacity by 10% starting November 7.
 Before his announcement, staffing shortages over the weekend of November 1–2 had led to major delays and concern about potential widespread travel chaos.
 During the week of November 3–7, NPR reporters spoke with some air traffic controllers who said morale was low even before the shutdown, with resentment at mandatory overtime and stagnating wages due to longstanding staffing issues.
 During the shutdown tens of thousands of flights were canceled nationwide after the FAA's flight reduction orders.
 On November 10, the FAA announced that they would prohibit "business aviation" or the use of private airplanes at about a dozen airports, on top of the previously implemented flight restrictions.

 While speaking with reporters on November 9, Transportation Secretary Duffy stated that Secretary of Defense Pete Hegseth had offered air traffic controllers from the military reserves in order to help combat the shortage.
 Duffy explained his hesitancy as the offered air traffic controllers would have to be vetted to see what airspace they had previously worked in.
 A few days before the end of the government shutdown Trump argued while speaking with Fox News that air traffic controllers who took on second jobs and did not show up for work were to be docked pay, while those that came into work would be recommended for a $10,000 bonus.
 Trump did not elaborate where he would find the funds to make the payments but stated he wanted to reward those who showed up without complaining.

+Ridership on the Washington Metro fell by 5% compared to the previous month, with the Federal Center SW, Capitol South, and Medical Center stations experiencing the largest drops, of 33.7%, 37.4%, and 32.1% respectively.
+Ridership on Capital Bikeshare fell by 13.9% compared to October 2024.